gradymke/dbb-blog/README.md

 likely update this at some point in the future to use PureCSS or something similar, but this one was a good starting point.

+The main shortcode provided is below to size an image to a smaller size to fit on the page.
+Newer versions of Hugo may take care of this, so I will evaluate that in the future.

+{{< picture title="" height="400px" src="" >}}

 ## Color Palette

 I'm not yet using it, but I've generated a color palette using